Friday, May 1, 2009

 Another help is etiquette itself which can act as a buffer to situations that can turn very bad later on.
 In my past piece, How To Say No To Gifts, some of the most popular reasons why (some tongue & cheek) you should say no were covered.
 These include declining expensive gifts from coworkers or a boss which may be seen as fraternization or turn into sexual harassment (for more on this see this from etiquette expert Emily Post).
 Another major breach of etiquette is to except gifts from someone who is clearly romantically interested in you but, in your heart, know will never have such feelings returned.

 The Breakup.
 Another common question is do I have to return gifts once a relationship ends?
-In the olden days etiquette dictated that gifts went back to the giver if they were "romantic" in nature--right down to love letters so that, if need be, they could be burned by the writer.
-Nowadays this have become less cut & dry.
-Although even way back in the 1600's this was cause for debate (see 32 Questions on Love here).
+In the olden days etiquette dictated that expensive gifts went back to the giver if they were "romantic" in nature--right down to love letters so that, if need be, they could be burned by the writer.
+Nowadays this has become less cut & dry.
+Although, even way back in the 1600's this was cause for debate (see 32 Questions on Love here).
 During recent conversations someone pointedly said, "why would you want to keep something from such a painful experience?
 It will always remind you of it and them.".
-My sentiments exactly.
+My sentiments exactly if it was indeed painful but just because something romantic ends does not automatically mean pain was involved.
+There are often delightful relationships which are moments in time and a gift in themselves.
+I guess that can be the decisive factor... negative, positive or memories attached to gifts that are holding a person back.
+I actually found the remnants of someone who did this right here, with the stung receiver of the returned gift keeping it for a lifetime.

 Again the advice from Gavin De Becker above finds itself very pertinent to these situations as I've seen many cases go into retaliatory litigation, begging the questions, is it really worth it?
 Probably not.
-Also look at the laws regarding broken engagements and rings.
+Also look at the laws regarding broken engagements and returning rings which from an etiquette point of view was always returned to the groom (or giver).

 A Reason Not To Decline a Gift